feldob/InPUT/Java/README.md

 ## Download bytecode

-If you want to use InPUT4j in your project, download the latest InPUT4j*.jar from the "bin" folder, and add all jars from the "lib" folder to the classpath of your project.
+If you want to use InPUT4j in your project, download the latest @InPUT4j*.jar@ from the @bin@ folder, and add all jars from the "lib" folder to the classpath of your project.
-The respective source jar can also bin found in the "bin" folder.
-InPUT4j-examples*.jar is a collection of examples.
+The respective source jar can also bin found in the "bin" folder. @InPUT4j-examples*.jar@ is a collection of examples.
 You can run the examples by placing the examples jar alongside InPUT4j*.jar in a folder and run

 java -jar InPUT4j-examples*.jar EXAMPLE_CLASS